 - The Harvard Art Museums encourage the use of images found on this website for personal, noncommercial use, including educational and scholarly purposes.
 To request a higher resolution file of this image, please submit an online request.

 - In 1972 Mimi Smith moved, with her husband and small children, to a suburban neighborhood in Cleveland.
-Describing feelings of entrapment (she had begun her career as an artist in NY), Smith began top measure the contents and rooms of her domestic space.
+Describing feelings of entrapment (she had begun her career as an artist in NY), Smith began to measure the contents and rooms of her domestic space.
 Translating these measurements into thread, which she knotted obsessively, and tape measures Smith, who referred to these works as drawings, began to enact conceptual art's affection for measurement and precision within the domestic sphere.
 Like Sylvia Plimack Mangold's paintings of her domestic interior these drawings explore the "trick" of perspective by showing the contradiction between actual measurement and the appearance of objects in space.
 Cleaving open the space between "reality" and "representation" can be seen in this context to have as much to do with Mel Bochner's exercises in measurement as they do with the feminist agenda of bringing reality and representation into a closer proximity to one another.
 "Stairs" is a classic work of Smith's evoking not only receding space, but space upwards, as well as access to another plane (i.e. another floor).
-In this regard its play with space is quite fanciful-albeit lonely in their evocation of a staircase to no where.
+In this regard its play with space is quite fanciful-albeit lonely in their evocation of a staircase to nowhere.
 But the work also plays with the tradition of trompe l'oeil, tricking the eye into a belief in a space not present.
 Despite the works playfulness, the emotional connotation of the work is vexed-the knotted thread speaks to a kind of obsessive, mindless activity (Smith was to make the analogy between knotting and housework) and the stairs (and other pieces of furniture meticulously made by Smith) have a kind of stark emptiness that subtly undermine the so-called American dream of a house in the suburb being the embodiment of fulfillment.
 In Smith's case it appears rather as an empty shell.

 - Publication History